Rico Blanco: Endorsements

+In the same year, Rico Blanco was introduced as the newest brand ambassador of Giordano Philippines and released the song "World Without Strangers".
+Also on the same year, he teamed up with Valde Pastilles and released the song "Time For You" which was used for the brand's TV commercials.

+Business interests

 Blanco was a partner in Capone's Makati, and Alphonse Bistro/Vault in Pasig.
 He is currently a partner in Time in Manila in Makati and The Brewery at the Palace in Taguig.

 In 2010, Rico Blanco established Loudbox, an audio production/post studio mainly catering to the Advertising industry.
 His business partners are Manuel Legarda of Wolfgang, Sach Castillo, Allan Feliciano, and Edsel Tolentino.

-Also on the same year, following his endorsement in Human clothing brand, Rico launched his own brand named Koboi, located at San Juan City, Metro Manila.
+Also on the same year, following his endorsement in Human clothing brand, Blanco launched his own brand named Koboi, located at San Juan City, Metro Manila.